rayyaw/flash-patcher/README.md

 ### Required arguments
 - `--inputswf`: The input SWF to use.
 You should create a base hack to avoid issues with Flash deobfuscation.
 - `--folder`: The top-level folder where all your patch files are located.
-- `--mainfile`: The main file's path within the top level folder.
+- `--stagefile`: The top level patch file's path within the top level folder.
 - `--outputswf`: The path to save the output swf (relative to the current path)

-Example: `$PATCHER --inputswf $SWF_FILE_PATH/SMF_Base_Hack.swf --folder . --mainfile fullgame.patch --outputswf SMF-Fullgame-Build-$1.swf`
+Example: `$PATCHER --inputswf $SWF_FILE_PATH/SMF_Base_Hack.swf --folder . --stagefile fullgame.patch --outputswf SMF-Fullgame-Build-$1.swf`

 ### Optional arguments
 - `--invalidateCache`: Force the patcher to decompile the SWF.
 If this flag is not set, Flash Patcher may use a cached version of the SWF decompilation to speed up the process.